V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 Let's come back to our YouTrack issues.

-The first one is a glitches where the username is out of the screen when opening the burger menu on smartphone.
+The first one is a glitches, where the username is out of the screen when opening the burger menu on smartphone.
 Not useful.

 The second said that there is an RCE in the app, and it give the URL location of the RCE.
 But if you highligh the link, you notice that it redirect to YouTube!
 Have a nice Rick Roll!